From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-Omaha has been the home to several independent Negro League baseball teams throughout the years.
-They included the Omaha Giants (1911-1915), Omaha Black Tigers, Omaha Monarchs and the Omaha Rockets (1947-1949).
+You probably don’t think of Nebraska when you think of Negro League Baseball.
+Neither did I. But as it turns out, they played in Oxford, Nebraska of all places.
+Not only that, but Omaha has been home to several independent teams throughout the years: the Omaha Giants (1911-1915), Omaha Black Tigers, Omaha Monarchs, and the Omaha Rockets (1947-1949).

 2019 Major League Baseball at TD Ameritrade Park in Omaha.
 The game was played between the Kansas City Royals and Detroit Tigers.
 Photo courtesy of Reuters.

-While Major League Baseball billed the game between the Kansas City Royals and Detroit Tigers at Omaha’s TD Ameritrade Park in 2019 as its first ever regular season game in Nebraska, that likely changed when it elevated the seven different Negro League teams to Major League status in 2020.
+While Major League Baseball billed the game between the Kansas City Royals and Detroit Tigers at Omaha’s TD Ameritrade Park in 2019 as its first-ever regular season game in Nebraska, that likely changed when it elevated seven different leagues encompassing hundreds of teams to Major League status in 2020.

-That decision meant that a game played in the Oxford, Nebraska rodeo grounds in 1948 may have been the first MLB game in Nebraska.
+That decision meant that a game played at the Oxford, Nebraska rodeo grounds in 1948 may have been the first MLB game in Nebraska.
 Full of excitement, the residents of Oxford and nearby communities packed the grandstands to watch the Kansas City Monarchs take on the Memphis Red Sox.
 Unfortunately, no box score for that game has been found.
-But the KC Monarchs would actually go on to play several other games in Oxford including one in which they faced Dizzy Dean who was playing for another barnstorming team.
+But the KC Monarchs would go on to play several other games in Oxford, including one in which they faced Dizzy Dean, who was playing for another barnstorming team.

 1948 photo of the Kansas City Monarchs Negro League team.
 Photo courtesy of Negro Leagues Baseball Museum.